ashejim/C769/_sources/task2.md

 (task2:G)=
 ### Project Timeline with Milestones

-Create a table providing *Duration*, *Projected start date*, and *Anticipated end date* for each milestone and deliverable.
+Create a table providing the *Duration*, *Projected start date*, and *Anticipated end date* for each milestone and deliverable.
 No additional information is needed.

 |Milestone or Deliverable  |Duration  | Projected Start Date| Projected End date
 --- | --- | ---| ---|